Nikkei falls on Europe, U.S. debt worries

 profits.

-May 1996.
-It was the heaviest traded issue by turnover on the
+since May 1996.
+It was the heaviest traded issue by turnover on

 Toyota said on Friday that its production in Japan would